Kyle Isbel Player Props: Royals vs. Braves

 Kyle Isbel At The Plate

-- Isbel has driven in a run in one game this season.
+- Isbel has picked up an RBI twice this year, but just one in each of those games.

-- In three of nine games this season, he has scored, including multiple runs once.
+- In three of 10 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.